 Graduation Ceremony Information

-Commencement, or Graduation, is a time that Fall, Spring and Summer graduates and potential graduates are recognized.
-We currently have one commencement ceremony, which is in May.
-Participation in Commencement does not indicate you have actually earned a degree, diploma or certificate.
+Commencement, or Graduation, is a time that Fall, Spring and potential Summer graduates are recognized.
+We currently have one commencement ceremony that is held in May.
+Participation in commencement does not indicate you have actually earned a degree, diploma or certificate.
 Only an official transcript serves as documentation that a degree, diploma or certificate has been awarded.

 Graduates and potential graduates who submit graduation applications by the deadline will be notified in mid-April with specific instructions for the ceremony.
 Please read all graduation information carefully.